Encouraging RFP spam

 Cutting the commissions of third-party planners who are trying to help

 As has been widely reported, several major hotel chains have cut the commissions to meeting sourcing specialists.
 The head of MPI told me that these specialists need to adapt, just like travel agents did when airlines cut commissions.
-Yes and no. This seems different – where airlines moved fast with better technology and now many are rushing to embrace the latest in blockchain technologies, hotel companies seem to be sitting on their hands and forcing planners to turn to third-parties for assistance.
+Yes and no. This seems different – where airlines moved fast with better technology and now many are rushing to embrace the latest in blockchain technologies, hotel companies and convention bureaus seem to be sitting on their hands and forcing planners to turn to third-parties for assistance.

 No loyalty points for attendees